 Milton is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 27,360 people and five constituent neighborhoods, Milton is the 66th largest community in Massachusetts.
-Much of the housing stock in Milton was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 27,374 people and five constituent neighborhoods, Milton is the 66th largest community in Massachusetts.
+Milton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Milton home prices are not only among the most expensive in Massachusetts, but Milton real estate also consistently ranks among the most expensive in America.